larsensong/alx-frontend-javascript/0x01-ES6_promise/README.md

-In  this repository i will be covering promises in Json.
+In this repository i will be covering promises in JSON.
+Uploading photos and querying files.